EP Release & 20th Anniversary

 Halos Are History Album and Website

-Kathy wrote several of the songs for her newest project, Halos Are History, based on recent travels and historical research.
-Kathy grew up feminist and Roman Catholic, and although these days her spiritual views are less clearly defined, the songs on Halos Are History were inspired by women who became Catholic saints.
-Once again working with producer/musician Steve Dawson, the songs are also the nucleus of a Web-based project, www.HalosAreHistory.com.
-The new site offers music, historical context, vintage and travel images, and Kathy’s stories about her connections to the people-turned-saints who inspired the music.
-The project launched with a sold-out concert at the Filament Theatre.
+Kathy wrote several songs for her Halos Are History album (2017) based on travels and historical research on women who became Catholic saints.
+Working with producer/musician Steve Dawson, the songs are also the nucleus of a Website, www.HalosAreHistory.com, featuring music, vintage and travel images, and Kathy’s stories about her connections to the people who inspired the songs.

 Thank you to WLUW-FM deejay Tom Jackson, who named Halos Are History as one of his favorite albums of 2017!